 - There are 17 students with pets.

-b) What is the range of the data?
+What does the shape of the data show?

 A bar graph is another useful tool for organizing data.
 Bar graphs can be vertical or horizontal.
 The height or